HINTS AND OBSCURE FACTS USEFUL FOR ELECTROSTATIC SCIENCE PROJECTS

 They are made of oil.
 Fix: a good scrubbing in running water with some

 detergent (not soap!) will carry away the microscopic oil coating.
 Blot

 dry, then thoroughly dry the surfaces with a hair blow-dryer.

 In general, the division between "insulator" and "conductor" is not

 by the voltages and currents of the power supply and the circuit involved.

 Specifically: the line between insulator and conductor is drawn by the

-For example, a flashlight might use
+For example, a flashlight with a tungsten filament bulb might use

 3 volts at 1 ampere, putting out three watts of visible and IR light.

 3volts/1amp equals 3 ohms.
 So for a flashlight, any